 Simple English definitions for legal terms

-Read a random definition: one-year rule
+Read a random definition: writ of course

 Definition: An indemnity mortgage is a type of mortgage where the borrower is responsible for repaying the loan, but the lender has the right to take possession of the property if the borrower fails to repay the loan.
 The borrower is also required to indemnify the lender against any losses that may occur if the property is sold for less than the amount owed on the loan.